Consequences of preserving reversibility in quantum superchannels: Main results and their implications

+With the aid of Thm.\,\ref{thm:newgoal}, we have three implications about a bipartite process matrix, in particular, about \textit{purifiable} process matrices\,\cite{araujo16}.
 A process matrix with a global past and global future is \textit{pure} if it is a pure superchannel.
 A process matrix $W$ with a global past and global future is \textit{purifiable} if it can be obtained from a pure process matrix $W^\prime_{\mathrm{pure}}$ with global past $P$ and global future $F$ by inserting a fixed state $\ket{0}^{P_{\mathrm{sub}}}$ in a subsystem $P_{\mathrm{sub}}$ of $P$ and tracing out a subsystem $F_{\mathrm{sub}}$ of $F$, that is, $W = W^\prime_{\mathrm{pure}} * (\ketbra{0}{0}^{P_{\mathrm{sub}}} \otimes \1^{F_{\mathrm{sub}}})$.
-These notions of a pure process matrix and a purifiable process matrix are introduced based on the principle of ``reversibility of the transformations between quantum states'' in Ref.\,\cite{araujo16} and the authors propose a postulate that a process matrix admits a ``fair'' physical realization if and only if it is purifiable.
+The concept of purifiable process matrix was introduced based on the principle of ``reversibility of the transformations between quantum states'' in Ref.\,\cite{araujo16} and the authors propose a postulate that a process matrix admits a ``fair'' physical realization only if it is purifiable.